Nevraxe/Cervo/README.md

 There is a lot of possible configurations for Cervo, but this guide assumes that you are using defaults.

-Most of the structural names (including suffixes and folder names) can be changed through the `Config` library.

 ### Initializing Cervo